 Lateral to pubic tubercle, they become more evident with raised intraabdominal pressure (i.e. crying, coughing, sneezing).

 Inguinal hernias don’t just occur in boys.
 They also occur in girls, and ovaries can become trapped.
 The ovary feels firmer to touch and may be more mobile, whereas the bowel tends to feel more squishy.
 A unilateral, erythematous, swollen labia can result from a torted ovary that has passed through the patent processus vaginalis.

 Femoral inguinal hernias

 These are extremely uncommon in children (and account for less than 1% of groin hernias in children) and present as a bulge lateral to the pubic tubercle.
 They can be mistaken for inguinal hernias but may present as a recurrent groin lump that is reducible.
 They tend to occur on the right side.

 There is no definitive causative factor for hernias in children.
 It is thought that umbilical hernias may be related to the delayed closure of the umbilical cord ring through which the umbilical vessels between mother and fetus used to pass.

 Epigastric hernias might result from incomplete joining of the upper abdominal wall muscles (linea alba) that then allows fatty tissue to push through.

 Paediatric inguinal hernias are caused by a persisting patent processus vaginalis.
-This is a structure that allows for the migration of the testis from the posterior abdominal wall, through the inguinal canal, into the scrotum during the 3rd to 7th month in utero.
-Hence abdominal contents can herniate through the deep inguinal ring, inguinal canal, superficial inguinal ring, and into the scrotum or through the canal of Nuck into the labia.
+This structure allows for the migration of the testis from the posterior abdominal wall, through the inguinal canal, into the scrotum during the 3rd to 7th month in utero.
+Hence, abdominal contents can herniate through the deep inguinal ring, inguinal canal, superficial inguinal ring, and into the scrotum or through the canal of Nuck into the labia.